serdarugi/Stroke_prediction_dataset-KNN/README.md

 11) smoking_status: "formerly smoked", "never smoked", "smokes" or "Unknown"*
 12) stroke: 1 if the patient had a stroke or 0 if not *Note: "Unknown" in smoking_status means that the information is unavailable for this patient

+At the end of work, I have implemented marking and encoding throughout data that are presented.
+Ultimately, I have achieved 95.21% with KNN.